WMAR Baltimore – Midday Maryland, June 2021

-What’s it like being a little person?
+Love What Matters – What’s it like being a little person?, February 2020

 “I was touched without my consent and forced to apologize.
 I was so naive.’: Woman with Achondroplasia urges ‘I’m not a little person, I’m not a dwarf, I’m just Chandler’”